Brown measure of the sum of an elliptic operator and a free random variable in a finite von Neumann algebra: Example of explicit formulas

-{\bf Acknowledgment.} The author would like to express his deep gratitude to Hari Bercovici and Zhi Yin for many valuable discussions during the course of the investigation and for careful reading of earlier versions of this paper.
-Special thanks to Serban Belinschi for his comments on Hermitian reduction method and subordination functions.
-The author also wants to thank Brian Hall, Ching-Wei Ho, Dang-Zheng Liu, Weihua Liu, Alexandru Nica, and Zhuang Niu for discussions on the topics of Brown measures.
-He also wants to thank Edward Saff for communications on potential theory and Piotr \'{S}niady for helpful comments on the work \cite{Sniady2002}.
+{\bf Acknowledgment.} The author would like to express his deep gratitude to Hari Bercovici and Zhi Yin for many valuable discussions and for careful reading of earlier versions of this paper.
+The author wants to thank Serban Belinschi for his comments on Hermitian reduction method and subordination functions.
+Special thanks to Brian Hall for encouraging the author to develop the results in Section \ref{section:Phit_new_formula} and for his many insightful suggestions.
+The author also wants to thank Ken Dykema, Ching-Wei Ho, Dang-Zheng Liu, Weihua Liu, Alexandru Nica, Zhuang Niu, Edward Saff, Piotr \'{S}niady, and Alex Solynin for discussions on the topics of Brown measures and potential theory during the course of the investigation.
+The author is grateful to the anonymous reviewers for their thorough reading of the manuscript and their valuable insights and suggestions.